Countdown to Human Rights Day

 OHCHR and the human rights of LGBTI people

-Intersex people are born with sex characteristics (including genitals, gonads and chromosome patterns) that do not fit typical binary notions of male or female bodies.
+Intersex people are born with sex characteristics (such as sexual anatomy, reproductive organs, hormonal patterns and/or chromosomal patterns) that do not fit typical binary notions of male or female bodies.
 Experts estimate that up to 1.7 percent of the population are born with intersex traits.

 In recent years, awareness of intersex people, and recognition of the specific human rights abuses that they face, has grown, thanks to the work of intersex human rights defenders.

 Human rights abuses against intersex people include, but are not limited to:

 To this end, there have been various initiatives by our Office, UN agencies and regional human rights mechanisms including: the Intersex Expert meeting, public education materials by the UN Free & Equal campaign on Intersex Awareness (as well as national UN Free & Equal campaigns) and a joint statement by UN and regional human rights mechanisms.
 In 2019, the Office issued a Background Note on human rights violations against intersex people.
 In 2020, the Office issued a report and recommendations on addressing the intersection of race and gender discrimination in sport, including its impacts on women with variations in sex characteristics.
 And in 2023, the Office issued a Technical Note for States and other stakeholders on UN recommendations on the rights of intersex people and good practices in their implementation.